James R. Slack: Civil War

-On December 13, 1861 Slack was appointed colonel of the 47th Indiana Volunteer Infantry.
+On December 13, 1861, Slack was appointed colonel of the 47th Indiana Volunteer Infantry.
 Shortly after he assumed command of a brigade in the Army of the Mississippi.
 During the Battle of Island Number Ten he commanded the 1st Brigade in General John M. Palmer's 3rd Division of the Army of the Mississippi.
 After that, Slack led his regiment in several expeditions in the Mississippi Valley.

 In 1863 he was again in brigade command during the Vicksburg Campaign where he led the 2nd Brigade, 12th Division, XIII Corps.
 During the siege of Vicksburg he was transferred to command the 2nd Brigade, 3rd Division, XIII Corps.
 He remained in command of this brigade during the Red River Campaign.
 During the fall of 1864 he commanded the 2nd Brigade, 2nd Division, XIX Corps.
 On November 10, 1864. was promoted to brigadier general of volunteers, to rank from November 10, 1864.
-President Abraham Lincoln submitted the nomination to the United States Senate on December 12, 1864 and the Senate confirmed the appointment on February 14, 1865.
+President Abraham Lincoln submitted the nomination to the United States Senate on December 12, 1864, and the Senate confirmed the appointment on February 14, 1865.

-By the end of the war General Slack was in command of the 1st Brigade, 1st Division XIII Corps which he led at the battle of Fort Blakely.
+By the end of the war General Slack was in command of the 1st Brigade, 1st Division XIII Corps which he led at the battle of Fort Blakeley.
 After the war, he was assigned command at Brazos Santiago, Texas, until sent home to Indiana to be with the 47th Indiana when they mustered out of the army.
 He was mustered out of the volunteers on January 15, 1866.
-On July 9, 1866, President Andrew Johnson nominated Slack for appointment to the grade of brevet major general of volunteers, to rank from March 13, 1865 and the United States Senate confirmed the appointment on July 23, 1866.
+On July 9, 1866, President Andrew Johnson nominated Slack for appointment to the grade of brevet major general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on July 23, 1866.